 The Student Health Center Laboratory is accredited by the Clinical Laboratory Improvement Act (CLIA) The Lab processes a variety of in-house testing, as well as, collects and sends tests to a reference lab.
 The Laboratory can also accept test orders by any licensed medical practitioner from outside the Student Health Center.
 The SHC lab is staffed by Medical Technologists.

 The Student Health Center has an in-house Pharmacy available to current SHSU students.
 Our facility is able to fill any valid prescription written by most licensed providers and will work with patients to find the most affordable medications to fit their needs.
 Additionally, the Pharmacy provides over-the-counter (OTC) products for everyday needs without a prescription.
 For additional information, contact the Pharmacy directly at (936)294-1803.

 The Dental Office on campus, located in the Student Health Center, is a full-service practice that opened in August of 2014.
 Since then, the office has provided dental care to hundreds of people in the SHSU community.
-Our dentist and staff make up an experienced team of licensed professionals who aim to provide SHSU students, faculty, and staff with the most convenient access to high-quality, affordable dental care.
+Their dentist and staff make up an experienced team of licensed professionals who aim to provide SHSU students, faculty, and staff with the most convenient access to high-quality, affordable dental care.

-For more information or to schedule an appointment please call the office at 936-207-8472
+For more information or to schedule an appointment please call the office at 936-207-8472 or book online.

 In compliance with state and federal laws, the Student Health Center cannot release any personal health information without a student’s written consent.

 - You have the right to receive considerate, respectful, and compassionate care in a safe setting regardless of your age, gender, race, national origin, religion, sexual orientation, gender identity, or disability status.